-British Columbians, as whole, live healthier lifestyles than other Canadians – however, many still consume too much unhealthy foods and beverages and get little physical activity.
-This contributes to obesity and the development of chronic diseases such as heart disease and diabetes.
+British Columbians, as whole, live healthier lifestyles than other Canadians – however, many still consume too many unhealthy foods and beverages and get little physical activity.
+This contributes to the development of chronic diseases such as heart disease and diabetes.

 How can our community get involved?

 While local government policies can play a pivotal role in promoting the health of communities, local government can't create healthier communities alone.
 It takes the combined effort of everyone, including local businesses, volunteers, organizations, schools, and health services.
 Individuals can get involved and provide input through local community groups and public meetings.
 Non-profit organizations and other community groups, local business leaders, etc. can contribute and share their expertise with their municipalities to develop local priorities and solutions.